shogan-ai/ocamlgrammarfuzzer/README.md

    compared accross runs to detect regressions (sentences that could be formatted before but fail now).
 Up to `--max-report` regressions are printed and the exit code is set to 1 if at least one regression was detected.
+   `--track-regressions-from` is used to only compare with a previous run and `--track-regressions-to` is used to only log failures from current run.

 ---